Stocks, Bonds etc. -> Investing Tax Issues -> Call and Put Options

 Income Tax Act S. 49

 For most people, the gains and losses from call and put options are taxed as capital gains (on capital account).
 However, if you are in the business of buying and selling stock, then your gains and losses from options will be treated as income (on income account - see capital or income).
+When your options are treated as capital gains, their disposition is reported on Schedule 3 Part 3, where publicly traded shares are reported.

 For taxpayers who record gains and losses from options as income, the income from options sold (written) is reported in the tax year in which the options expire, or are exercised or bought back.
 When call options are purchased and subsequently exercised, the cost of the options is added to the cost base of the purchased shares.
 If the call options are not exercised, the cost is deducted in the tax year in which the options expire.
 If the call options are closed out by selling them, the proceeds are included in income, and the original cost is written off, in the tax year in which the options are closed out.
 When put options are purchased, the cost is written off in the year in which the options expire, are exercised, or are closed out by selling them.